Where to Stay in Istanbul

 Final Thoughts on Our Four Days in Istanbul

-Brooke, Steph, and I have been reminiscing about this trip since we got back--it might have been the best one yet.
+Brooke, Steph, and I have been reminiscing about this trip since we got back--it might have been the best one we've ever taken.
 Whether you’re drawn to Istanbul for its ancient mosques, buzzing bazaars, or breathtaking waterfront views, this city delivers beauty and depth unlike anything we've experienced before.
 Four nights there offered us enough time to fall in love, and we left with full hearts and tired feet!
-If you’re dreaming of a quick but unforgettable vacation, let this be your sign: book the trip to Istanbul.
+If you’re dreaming of a quick but unforgettable vacation, let this be your sign: book a trip to Istanbul.